katiekealy/DATA115_Personal_Dataset/README.md

 ## Analysis

-For my analysis, I plotted the year and the number of abortions against each other for New York.
+Using multivariate analysis, I plotted the year and the number of abortions against each other for New York.

 <img src ="https://raw.githubusercontent.com/katiekealy/DATA115_Personal_Dataset/main/NY_Trend(2).png">